top of page

 which are crafted to be enjoyed as a single shot or savoured one sip at a time.

-I am Christina Fotinelli, writer of TV comedy and comic flash fiction.
-Very simply, I created The Coffee Letters to make people laugh.
+The Coffee Letters to make people laugh.
 These short stories are slightly odd and mostly about everyday things that could, possibly, potentially, perhaps happen to any of us.
 The idea is simple: if we can meet life's twists and turns with a smile, a pinch of salt, and a lightness of heart, things may feel a little less heavy.

 As a life-long grump, I have found this approach to be soothing and surprisingly effective.